Hope Residence: Post 2016 remodelling

 The former site architect of the Hope House, Helena Arghuete, managed the remodelling of the house following its 2016 sale.
 The modernist interior of the house as envisioned by Lautner was created by stripping the interiors and replacing the décor with natural materials.
 Arghuete was assisted by Lorenzo Jauregui, whose mother was the Hope's maid for 34 years.
-The father and son woodworkers Brian Cooney Sr. and Brian Cooney Jr. constructed 12 new doors at the house to Lautner's design and installed African mahogany on the house's interior walls.
+The father and son woodworkers Brian Cooney Sr. and Brian Cooney Jr. constructed 12 new doors (not to be confused with 6 feature doors clad with Stainless Steel that were fabricated by AEM) at the house to Lautner's design and installed African mahogany on the house's interior walls.